+For example, a Physical Gold backed IRA may be an option for those looking to invest in gold as part of their retirement portfolio.
 The main question to be asked and answered positively is if the IRS analyzed the transaction, could you argue that the owner of the IRA has personally benefited in any way directly or indirectly from investing in the IRA?
 Most funds will analyze the IRA holder's personal income or net worth to determine if the IRA can make the investment.
 Hedge funds don't offer IRAs on their own, and the owner of an IRA cannot make investments directly in hedge funds.
 In other words, an IRA can generally make an investment in a hedge fund in which neither the holder of the IRA nor any disqualified person has any personal property or relationship to it.
 The good news is that there are many self-directed IRA depositories that will allow you to use retirement funds to make these and other alternative investments.

 Whereas, if a person bought a stake in a transfer entity, such as an LLC, with funds from an IRA and the LLC participated in an active operation or business, used a margin or acquired a debt, the income allocated to the IRA could be subject to the UBTI tax.
 If the depositary does not participate in hedge funds, the owner of the IRA must transfer the account to another custodian who does.
 Consequently, when it comes to using retirement funds to invest in a hedge fund with which the owner of an IRA has a personal relationship, issues such as management fee and accrued interest are elements that must be considered when structuring self-directed investment in IRA hedge funds.
 To begin with, the use of retirement funds cannot be invested in the GP entity, since it is the entity in which services are generally provided on behalf of the hedge fund and in which the management fee and accrued interest are usually used to invest IRA funds in a company in which the holder of the IRA is personally owned or provides services as an employee would likely violate the IRS's prohibited transaction rules.